EncoreTechnologies/puppet-patching/REFERENCE.md

 Data type: `Optional[String]`

 Optional filename to save the formatted repot into.
-If `undef` is passed, then no report file will be written.
+If `undef` or `'disabled'` are passed, then no report file will be written.
+NOTE: If you're running PE, then you'll need to disable writing reports because it will fail when running from the console.

 Default value: 'patching_report.csv'